strijd3r/rpn-calculator/README.md

 * All numbers should be formatted as plain decimal strings (ie. no engineering formatting).
 * If an operator cannot find a sufficient number of parameters on the stack, a warning is displayed: operator <operator> (position: <pos>): insufficient parameters
 * After displaying the warning, all further processing of the string terminates and the current state of the stack is displayed.

+## Addendum
+* The interactive console has been adapted with an improved interface allowing to easily calculate with speed.